SAP/odfuzz/README.md

 - While inserting a document to mongoDB, the **pymongo.errors.DocumentTooLarge** exception is sometimes raised.

 #### TODO
-- Change format of restrictions file to JSON.
 - Generate filter strings for complex types.
 - Add heuristics for generators based on associations.
 - Create  database of valid inputs, e.g. for 'Language', 'Location', etc. (may be defined in restrictions file).